 It’s a hub of innovation and idealism and it’s beautiful

 “Toronto gives me big city benefits with small-town living,” Poon Tip said.
 “It’s clean, it’s safe, it’s secure, it’s a hub of innovation and idealism and it’s beautiful.
 But it’s also extremely diverse in culture, people and ideas.”

 Where should you live?

-A big part of Toronto’s character comes through its many cultural neighbourhoods, which include Little India (6km east of the city centre), Little Italy (3km west), Portugal Village (3km south-west), Greektown (8km north-east), and Chinatown (2km east), the largest outside San Francisco.
+A big part of Toronto’s character comes through its many cultural neighbourhoods, which include Little India (6km east of the city centre), Little Italy (3km west), Portugal Village (3km south-west), Greektown (8km north-east), and Chinatown (2km west), the largest outside San Francisco.

 “Diversity is huge in the city, especially when it comes to food.
 You can find every imaginable culture represented in some way in this city,” said Matt Chong, originally from Vancouver and founder of Chong Tea Co.
 “In the same day, I can get a world-class Vietnamese banh mi or a delicious platter of Ethiopian injera covered with kitfo.”

 Kensington Market just north of Chinatown is a favourite among locals as one of the city’s most multicultural and eclectic pockets, with lots of local businesses and a strong independent art scene.
 Queen West and West Queen West (both 3km west of the city centre) also offer lots for creative types “with tons of shops, galleries, cafes, restaurants and bars,” said Chong, and was named one of ‘the coolest neighbourhood in the world’ by Vogue for its art hotels, independent fashion labels and contemporary art museum.